qrzn23/min/wip/confessions/content.md

 With regard again to personal jealousy and ill-regulated passion, is it too much to say that nine tenths of the social misery not due to poverty arises from these hallucinations?
 The Book of the Law sweeps them out of existence.
 “There shall be no property in human flesh.”
 Nobody has a right to say what anyone else shall or shall not do with his or her body.
 Establish this principle of absolute respect for others and the whole nightmare of sex is dispelled.
 Blackmail and prostitution automatically lose their raison d'être.
 The corrupting influence of hypocrisy breaks like a rotten reed.
 The sweating of “female labour cheapened by prostitution” (as Bernard Shaw says) becomes impossible.
 I have written at considerable length in recent years on the ethical, as well as on the cosmographical problems solved by the Law of Thelema.
 I need not go into them more deeply in this place .
 But the subsequent events of my life will furnish constant illustration of how every time I violated the Law, as I sometimes did with what I was ass enough to call the noblest motives, I got myself into a mess — and failed to benefit those on whose behalf I had chosen to make a fool of myself.

-Footnotes:

-[1] WEH Note: Ra-Heru-Khuti-Ba-Hadit is the particular Egyptian deity said to rule the 2nd Decan of Aries, in 1904, from 1st April to 10th April.

-[« back to toc]

-unicursal hexagram

-The Advent of the Aeon of Horus
-Chapter 50.
+### Chapter 50.

 It is part of my character to rest on my oars at the very moment when a spurt would take me past the post.
 I begin to be recognized as the one poet in England: “Good,” I say to myself, “I needn't bother about that any more.”
 I acquire most of the world's records as a mountaineer — that lets me out.
 Nunc est bibendum, nunc pede libero pulsanda tellus.
 I reach eminence in Magick; it is the signal for me to drop it; in mysticism, and I lose my interest.
 Now, charged by the Secret Chiefs of the Third Order with a mission of such importance that the last event in the world's history of importance, even approaching it, was Mohammed's, I get cold feet, carry out my instructions as perfunctorily as possible, and even try to find excuses for postponing such work as I could not actually avoid.

 I made a certain number of studies of The Book of the Law; for even then I was bound to admit that Aiwass had shown a knowledge of the Cabbala immeasurably superior to my own.
 I had the manuscript typed.
 I issued a circular letter to a number of my friends, something in the nature of a proclamation of the New Aeon, but I took no trouble to follow it up.
 I took a certain number of wide-reaching plans for assuming responsibility, but they remained in the stage of reverie.
 I dropped the whole business, to all intents and purposes.
 I completely abandoned my diary.
 I even neglected a really first-rate opportunity for bringing The Book of the Law into public notice, for Mrs. Besant was on the ship by which Ouarda and I returned to Europe, and I conversed a great deal with her about sacred subjects.
 In Paris, I wrote a formal letter to Mathers informing him that the Secret Chiefs had appointed me visible head of the Order, and declared a new Magical Formula.
 I did not expect or receive an answer.
 I declared war on Mathers accordingly, but it was a brutum fulmen.

 The fact of the matter was that I resented The Book of the Law with my whole soul.
 For one thing, it knocked my Buddhism completely on the head.
 Remember all ye that existence is pure joy; that all the sorrows are but as shadows; they pass & are done; but there is that which remains.

-I was bitterly opposed to the principles of the Book on almost every [point of morality.
+I was bitterly opposed to the principles of the Book on almost every point of morality.
 The third chapter seemed to me gratuitously atrocious.
 My soul, infinitely sad at the universal sorrow, was passionately eager to raise humanity.
 And lo! the Magical Formula denounced pity as damnable, acclaimed war as admirable and in almost every other way was utterly repugnant to my ideas.
 I did not understand the fundamental principles of the initiation of mankind; and (in my own case) I did not realize that Aiwass was not necessarily responsible for the character of his message any more than the newspaper for reporting an earthquake.

 The Secret Chiefs had informed me that a New Aeon implied the breaking up of the civilization existing at the time; obviously to change the Magical Formula of the planet is to change all moral sanctions and the result is bound to appear disastrous.
 The Cult of The Dying God introduced by Dionysus destroyed the Roman virtue and smashed the Roman culture.
 (Possibly the introduction of the worship of Osiris in an earlier epoch was primarily responsible for the decay of Egyptian civilization.)
 The nature of Horus being “Force and Fire”, his aeon would be marked by the collapse of humanitarianism.
 The first act of his reign would naturally be to plunge the world into the catastrophe of a huge and ruthless war.